Advanced-Automotive-Electronics/automotive-electronics/vehicle_electronics/index.md

 # Vehicle Electronics

 Modern cars have transformed from purely mechanical devices into marvels of electronics and computing.
-Underneath the sleek exteriors, a multitude of sensors and computer systems work in unison to ensure optimal performance, safety, and efficiency.
+Underneath the exteriors, a multitude of sensors and computer systems work in unison to ensure optimal performance, safety, and efficiency.
 For those who service these vehicles, a detailed understanding of these systems is crucial.
 This article, accompanying our latest YouTube video, offers a technical overview of the inputs and outputs in car computer systems.

 <figure class="aligncenter">
     <img src="media/Input_CPU_Output.jpg" alt="Input CPU Output" style="width: 80%"/>